KaiNet-X/Network/Docs/GettingStarted.md

 # Getting started

 This page shows an example of how to use the most important features of this library.
-To see some "practical" examples, see the example projects in the repository.
+To see some more practical examples, see the example projects in the repository.

 #### Note